patgratt/HospitalDataAnalysis/README.md

 ## Description of Repository Files:

-medicare.ipynb - medicare data on hospitals
+FinalProduct.pdf - final pdf file with write-up that I submitted medicare.ipynb - getting the data that I wanted from the "Medicare Provider Utilization and Payment Data: Inpatient" dataset